romeoquoi/alx-pre_course/README.md

- My first readme second update
+ My Second readme  update to this file